Rodents

 Rock Hyrax (Procavia capensis)

-If they look like rodents, feed, and behave like rodents, Hyrax are not rodents.
-If one wants to find him cousins among mammals, he has to mention elephants and sea cow!
-Hyrax are native from the African continent, and only one species can be found out of sub-Saharan Africa, Procavia carpensis, which settled in the Middle East up to Lebanon.
-They inhabit rocky terrain, and their feet have rubbery pads with numerous sweat glands, which may help the animal maintain its grip when quickly moving up steep, rocky surfaces.
+Despite looking like rodents, feeding, and behaving like rodents, hyraxes are not rodents.
+If one wants to find him cousins among mammals, he has to mention elephants and sea cows!
+Hyraxes are native of the African continent, and only one species can be found outside of sub-Saharan Africa, Procavia carpensis, Rock hyraxes, settled from the Middle East to Lebanon.
+They inhabit rocky terrain, and their feet have rubbery pads with numerous sweat glands, which help them to maintain their grip while they quickly move up steep, rocky surfaces.
 Hyraxes live in small family groups, with a single male that aggressively defends the territory from rivals.
 The remaining males live solitary lives, often on the periphery of areas controlled by larger males.
-They nest in holes under the rocks, but do not dig dens.
+They nest in holes under rocks, but do not dig dens.